credit-information/credit-information.github.io/index.md

 # This paper

-**What are the aggregate and distributional effects of limits to credit information on consumer borrowing.**
+**What are the aggregate and distributional effects of limits to credit information on consumer borrowing?**

 In order to tackle this question, we exploit a large scale "clean-slate" policy change in Chile, where credit registries were forced to stop reporting defaults for most defaulters (21% of adults).
 This meant that banks were unable to tell if a person was in default.